Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 - Since there is a responsive design, your site will automatically be compatible with mobile devices

-- The Google My Business website can easily get managed
+- The Google Business website can easily get managed

 - You can choose a URL that will match the company name

-Why Is Google My Business Essential for Local Businesses?
+Why Is Google Business Profile Essential for Local Businesses?

 Some factors that were considered essential had now decreased in relevance, for instance: